Parker Kelly: Professional

+Ottawa Senators

 After signing with the Senators organization, Kelly joined the Belleville Senators, the Senators' American Hockey League (AHL) affiliate for five games.
 He spent the 2018–19 season with the Raiders before joining Belleville for the 2019–20 season.
 Kelly scored ten goals and six assists for 16 points in 57 games.
 Kelly was again assigned to Belleville for the 2020–21 season.
 Kelly scored 18 points in 33 games with Belleville.

 After the AHL season was concluded, Kelly was called up to Ottawa in May 2021.
 He made his NHL debut on May 12, 2021, against the Toronto Maple Leafs in the Senators' final game of the 2020–21 NHL season.
 He scored on his only shot in the game despite playing 7:32 minutes.
 Kelly remained with Ottawa following training camp at the beginning of the 2021–22 season, playing as the team's fourth-line center.
-On October 12, 2021 Kelly signed a two-year contract extension.
+On October 12, 2021, Kelly signed a two-year contract extension.
 He was assigned to Belleville on October 24, 2021.
 He was recalled on November 6 after Tyler Ennis became ill.
-After playing in his eleventh game with the Senators, he was re-assigned to Belleville on November 28.
+After playing in his eleventh game with the Senators, he was reassigned to Belleville on November 28.
 He served as an alternate captain with Belleville.
 He played in 22 games with Belleville registering nine points before being recalled by Ottawa on February 8, 2022.
 He returned to Belleville on February 11.
 Kelly was brought back up to Ottawa for the fifth time on April 5 after Mathieu Joseph was injured.
 Kelly had spent the majority of his time in Ottawa on the fourth line, but after being called up, saw some time on Ottawa's top line with Brady Tkachuk and Josh Norris.
+The 2022–23 season marked Kelly's first as a regular in the NHL.
+He played mainly on the fourth line with Austin Watson and Dylan Gambrell.
+On March 23, it was announced that Kelly had suffered a broken kneecap and would be out for the remainder of the season.
+He finished with one goal and just four points in 55 games.